• Skip to primary navigation

 Melted butter in a bowl with egg, milk and vanilla extract.

-Step 3 - Add the self-raising flour, cocoa powder and caster sugar and mix
+Add the self-raising flour, cocoa powder and caster sugar to the wet ingredients.

-Self-raising flour, caster sugar and cocoa powder in a bowl of melted butter.
+Self-raising flour, caster sugar and cocoa powder added to a melted butter mixture.

 Chocolate mixture with a whisk in a bowl.

-Chocolate pudding mixture in a greased baking dish.
+Chocolate pudding mixture in a greased round baking dish.

 Caster sugar and cocoa powder mixed together in a bowl.